Local departments get $1.5 million to help upgrade to digital radio system

-CHAMPION, Ohio (WKBN) – The federal government is helping some local fire departments in Trumbull County upgrade their radio systems.
+CHAMPION, Ohio (WYTV) – The federal government is helping some local fire departments in Trumbull County upgrade their radio systems.

 The $1.5 million FEMA grant will help the departments in transitioning to the Project 25-compliant digital communication system, specifically the State of Ohio Multi-Agency Radio Communication System.